DISABILITY RIGHTS AND BENEFITS

-ALTHOUGH YOU MAY SEE THE BENEFITS OF ADJUSTMENT TO DISABILITY COUNSELING, YOU MAY STILL HAVE SOME QUESTIONS OR CONCERNS ABOUT THE PROCESS…
+ALTHOUGH YOU MAY SEE THE BENEFITS OF CASE MANAGEMENT, YOU MAY STILL HAVE SOME QUESTIONS OR CONCERNS ABOUT THE PROCESS…

 I don’t have a disability, but I need case management services for other things.